P2 Cardiovascular Health

 We work with patients, clinicians, pharmacists, health administrators, community leaders, economists, policymakers, government officials, among others on a wide range of projects to improve the cardiovascular health for all Albertans.

 We use various health data sources to monitor and report on cardiovascular risk factors and disease occurrence and/or prevalence in Alberta.
-This allows us to design interventions aimed at optimizing Albertan cardiovascular health care.
+This allows us to design interventions aimed at optimizing cardiovascular health care for all Albertans.
 Precision medicine in cardiovascular health from persons to populations is one of the derivatives of this approach.